open-learning/git4ol/README.md

 These are the basic actors and a quick summary of what their main functions are:

 - `author`: Creates learning material
-- `student`: Studies learning material and submits assignments for revuew
+- `student`: Studies learning material and submits assignments for review
 - `teacher`: Reviews student assignment submissions and certifies them if passed

 ## Learning objects